ACLS Certification - Official Site | Powered by CPR.com

 • The provider should multiply the ET tube size by 3.

-• The ET tube is inserted to that number at the patient’s teeth.
+• The ET tube is inserted and secured to that calculated number at the patient’s teeth (specifically the upper incisors) to ensure consistent documentation.

 Calculating Tube Depth

-First, look at the tube to identify the size., called the inner diameter.
+First, look at the tube to identify the size, called the inner diameter (ID).
 In this example, we will reference a 7.0 ET tube.

 Size 7.0 tube.